mukil/dm4-sign-up/README.md

 Changes:

 - New Configuration options in particular as required by dm4-kiezatlas-website:<br/>
-  Added Logout screen and routing to it (on `/sign-up/log-in`) if the user is already logged-in<br/>
+  Displaying Logout functionality if the user is currently logged-in and visits the login page<br/>
-  Added `API Activation` feature which is modelled as an additional workspace membership<br/>
+  Added custom workspace feature, modelled as a _Note_ relating requests for an additional workspace membership<br/>
-  Added `/sign-up/edit` view allowing to manage settings  per user account<br/>
+  A new route `/sign-up/edit` view allowing to manage this custom workspace feature<br/>
-  Added new routing options to have redirects after login/logout configurable<br/>
+  Added options to have redirects after login/logout configurable<br/>
-- Signed up mailboxes are now stored in the _Administration_ workspace<br/>
+- Signed up mailboxes are for now stored in _admins_ _Private Workspace_ workspace<br/>
-- Provides a OSGi mail notification service for other plugins to send mails to the mailbox configured in _System Recipient Mailbox_
+- Providing a OSGi mail notification service for other plugins to send mails to the mailbox configured in _System Recipient Mailbox_

 Fixes: